 The Vista Field redevelopment will happen in phases.

 Long-term plans include a network of small-scale streets, focusing on walking, biking, public transit, and interconnecting a variety of neighborhoods within the development.
-Dotted with green spaces, waterways, pathways, civic buildings, and public facilities (such as an arts center), Vista Field will be filled with unique shops and local restaurants, cafes, and offices.
+Dotted with green spaces, waterways, pathways, civic buildings, and public facilities, Vista Field will be filled with unique shops and local restaurants, cafes, and offices.
 There will be places for shopping and dining, areas focused on entertainment and open public spaces, and spaces that recognize and celebrate local history.

 The Vista Field model is very different from typical developments seen in many cities.
 As envisioned, Vista Field will be redeveloped using a New Urbanism model – a neighborhood-scale planning approach focused on mixed-uses, vibrant public spaces, multi-modal access, pedestrian-scale streets, and a density of development not typically found within the Tri-Cities region.